AndreasDL/Error_concealment-DMA-lab1/README.md

 9:same as 4, but with a dynamical subsize.

 ##notes:
-* mehtod 8 will always call 1 first and then try to improve the solution.
+* method 8 will always call 1 first and then try to improve the solution.

 # Contributing information